Hypertrophic Cardiomyopathy (Heart Disease Due to Thickening of the Heart Muscle) in cats

 - Location of illness: Chest

-Hypertrophic cardiomyopathy (HCM) is a condition in which the heart muscle of cats is thickened, which can impair the heart’s ability to pump blood efficiently.
-This thickening can lead to a variety of heart problems and is the most common heart disease in cats.
+Hypertrophic cardiomyopathy (HCM) is a condition in which a cat’s heart muscle thickens, which can impair the heart’s ability to pump blood efficiently.
+This thickening can lead to a range of heart problems and is the most common heart disease in cats.

 The most important facts at a glance